 Alcohol – Don’t even try to sneak anything into the country.
 You might be jailed.

 Don’t also forget to ‘pack’ your travel insurance.
 You won’t be able to enter Iran without a valid health insurance and immigrations does check it before they grant you Iran visa on arrival.
-Even if you’re not someone who travels with health insurance (even thought you should always have one), in Iran you don’t have a choice.
+Even if you’re not someone who travels with health insurance (even though you should always have one), in Iran you don’t have a choice.
 World Nomads covers Iran and it’s the cheapest and easiest insurance to purchase.

 Do you have any questions?
 Don’t hesitate to ask in the comments below!
 Want to read more about Iran?
 Check out my ultimate guide to Iran page.